jhnwu3/BioNetGMMFit/README.md

 # **CyGMM**
-Sig_GMM is a C++ software designed for rate constant estimation of CYTOF Snapshot Data.
+CyGMM is a C++ software designed for rate constant estimation of CYTOF Snapshot Data.
 It takes into account both linear and nonlinear models of evolution for estimating rate constants.

 ## **Important Note: Operating System**